sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ### Recap Questions

-Ask each player for either a thing they learned about the world or a way they expressed their character's personality.
-If they can give a reasonably correct answer, give them a green token.
+First make sure everyone is on the same page.
+Remind the table of the details of the setting and the characters.
+Ask each player for either a thing they learned about the world or a way they expressed their character's personality from the last session.

 ### Ask for Notes